Department of Biology, College of Sciences and Technology

 Introduction/What is the Study of Biology?

-Biology is the study of living things, an academic endeavor with a basic research focus on seeking answers to questions rather than on applying biological knowledge to solve problems.
+Biology, as the study of living things, is an academic endeavor with a basic research focus on seeking answers to questions rather than on applying biological knowledge to solve problems.
 As scientists, biologists have two prime motivations: (1) intellectual curiosity about biological systems, and (2) the philosophy that creating and disseminating reliable knowledge has intrinsic worth.
-Thus, we intend for our intensive academic program to stimulate our students’ curiosity and appetite for life-long learning about biology.

 How to Declare (Admission and Declaration Process):